MetroBlooms/evaluate-it/README.md

 Testing: Start script localHttpServerStart.sh (simple Python Web server) in ./touch-2.x folder and connect via URL http://localhost:8000/examples/evaluate-it (you can set this in ./touch-2.x/examples/examples.json)

+*Any time significant changes have been made to the code base, run 'sencha app build testing' to check for errors or warnings

 TODO:
 *  Add detailed description
 *  Add geolocation Google maps view, with ability to save coordinates